manuelgantiva/ASV_Loyola_US_low_level/README.md

 ## asv_comunication

-This package is included the nodes in charge of communication between the different ships of the fleet through the Zigbee modules.
+This package includes  the nodes in charge of communication between the different ships of the fleet through the Zigbee modules.

 ## asv_control

-This package are included the nodes in charge of the control, such as the state observers and the trajectory controllers.
+This package includes  the nodes in charge of the control, such as the state observers and the trajectory controllers.

 ## asv_interfaces